Property Management Company Fees Explained: Costs, Charges, and Value

 - Termination Fees are penalties for ending the agreement early.
 Sometimes a fixed sum is linked to the remaining contract value.

-- Onboarding Fees are the initial contract setup and property listing charges, often £200 - £500.
+- Onboarding Fees are the initial contract setup and property listing charges, often £200 to £500.

-- Deposit Handling is the charge for registering or administering deposits, typically around £30-£60 or more.
+- Deposit Handling is the charge for registering or administering deposits, typically around £30 to £60 or more.

-- Inspection Charges are the additional routine visits or checks (outside standard schedule), which often cost £50 - £150 each.
+- Inspection Charges are the additional routine visits or checks, which often cost £50 to £150 each.

 Property Management Company Fees vs Self-Managing Fees